OpenTimeWatch-Project/OpenTimeWatch-OS/README.md

 Note:- also refer to the README.md at [TQT pro](https://github.com/Xinyuan-LilyGO/T-QT/tree/main?tab=readme-ov-file#quick-start) for setting up the board in arduino ide.

 ## Configurator Tool
-The OpenTimeWatch Configurator tool is a python script which allows users to configure the Board settings (requires platformio), WiFi network and time settings before compiling and uploading the firmware to the watch.
-This tool does not configure your board type nor does it compile and upload the code.
+The OpenTimeWatch Configurator tool is a python script which allows users to configure the Board, WiFi network and time settings before compiling and uploading the firmware to the watch.
+This tool does not compile and upload the code.
 To run the tool type

 ```python otwConfigurator.py```